SpicyWeb-de/isp-mailConfig/README.md

 ### Requirements

+php-soap is required for API-Requests.
+php7.3-soap for example.

 Outlook requires access to a SSL secured page with a trusted certificate.

 The example configuration uses the ISPConfig interface SSL certificate, for this to work it will have to be a valid publicly signed wildcard certificate.
 For example a StartSSL signed Level 2 (Personal Identity) certificate.